 Australia is well positioned in this market and is the English language destination of choice for Cambodians looking to study abroad.
 Student numbers to Australia have grown rapidly over the past decade.
 In 2016, there were over 1,400 Cambodian students studying in Australia, an increase of 21 per cent from the previous year.

 Two-way education ties are increasing.
-In the first quarter of 2017, there were 1,498 Cambodians at Australian institutions, which is a 30 per cent increase over the same period in 2016.
+In 2017, there were 1,806 Cambodians at Australian institutions, which is a 28 per cent increase since in 2016.
 Australian company IDP Education is a leading student placement services provider in Cambodia.

 The Australian Chamber of Commerce (AusCham) Cambodia was established in 1995 to promote the interests of the Australian business community.
 Membership spans a wide-range of sectors.